The 11 Very Best Things to Do in Mykonos

 By Air

 We flew into Mykonos from Athens.
-The flight cost roughly 20 Euros each, and the flight wasn’t long enough to turn the seatbelt signs off.
+The flight cost roughly 20 Euros each, and it wasn’t long enough to turn off the seatbelt signs.
 The airport is a short distance from Mykonos Town, just over 1.67 miles (2.7 km), and there are three options to get from the airport listed below.
-A few UK airports fly directly to Mykonos, listed under FAQs.

 By Sea

 Alternatively, you can get to Mykonos by ferry.
 Although we didn’t arrive by ferry, we did depart by ferry!
-From Mykonos, we moved to Santorini and used Ferryscanner to find the cheapest tickets to get us to Santorini.
-The search is super simple to use and checks prices against a load of ferry providers to find you the cheapest ticket.
+From Mykonos, we moved to Santorini and used FerryScannerย to find the cheapest tickets.
+The search is simple to use and compares prices across a range of ferry providers to find you the cheapest ticket.

 Mykonos New Port ferry terminal is roughly 1.5 miles (2.4 km) from Mykonos Town.
 Three methods to get to and from the port are listed below.